njtierney/marean/README.md

 To Do
 =====

+Create templates for: - writing / saving / reading data from each analysis step - makefile

+Create an example lightweight and heavyweight analysis examples.

--   Use / copy the templating system from devtools to create a bunch of templates for the rmarkdown files when using `use_vignette`, and Makefile.
+Use / copy the templating system from devtools to create a bunch of templates for the rmarkdown files when using `use_vignette`, and Makefile.
--